Adaptive deep learning for nonlinear time series models

 Third, we establish that the sparse-penalized DNN estimators achieve minimax rates of convergence up to a poly-logarithmic factor over a wide class of nonlinear AR($d$) processes including generalized additive AR models and functional coefficient AR models introduced in \cite{ChTs93} that allow discontinuous mean functions.
 When the mean function belongs to a class of suitably smooth functions (e.g., H\"older space), one can use other nonparametric estimators for adaptively estimating the mean function (see \cite{Ho99} for example).
-Similar assumptions on the smoothness of the mean functions have been made in most papers that investigate nonparametric estimation of the mean function of a nonlinear time series regression model (\cite{Ro83}, \cite{Tr93}, \cite{Tr94}, \cite{Ma96a, Ma96b}, \cite{Ho99}, \cite{FaYa03}, \cite{ZhWu08}, \cite{Ha08}, and \cite{LiWu10}).
+Similar assumptions on the smoothness of the mean functions have been made in most papers that investigate nonparametric estimation of the mean functions of nonlinear and stationary time series models (\cite{Ro83}, \cite{Tr93}, \cite{Tr94}, \cite{Ma96a, Ma96b}, \cite{Ho99}, \cite{FaYa03}, \cite{ZhWu08}, \cite{Ha08}, \cite{LiWu10}). \cite{Vo12} and \cite{ZhWu15} investigate nonparametric regression of locally stationary (i.e., nonstationary) models.
+The authors derive uniform convergence rates of kernel estimators of general smooth mean functions. \cite{Vo12} also considers nonparametric estimation of additive mean functions.
+The generalization error bounds (Theorems \ref{thm: pred-error-bound} and \ref{thm: pred-error-bound2}) in this paper can be applied to nonstationary time series models with more general mean functions that include those considered in \cite{Vo12} and \cite{ZhWu15}.
 However, the methods in those papers cannot be applied for estimating nonlinear time series models with possibly discontinuous mean functions.
 Our results show that the sparse-penalized DNN estimation is a unified method for adaptively estimating both smooth and discontinuous mean functions of time series regression models.
 Further, we shall note that the sparse-penalized DNN estimators attain the parametric rate of convergence up to a logarithmic factor when the mean functions belong to an $\ell^0$-bounded affine class that include (multi-regime) threshold AR processes (Theorems \ref{thm:minimax-l0} and \ref{thm:rate-l0}).

 In addition to the theoretical results, we also conduct simulation studies to investigate the finite sample performance of the DNN estimators.
 We find that the DNN methods work well for the models with (i) intrinsic low-dimensional structures and (ii) discontinuous or rough mean functions.
 These results are consistent with our main results.